Skip to main content

 site_id: Unique ID for each Matomo site.

-last_date: Last resource load date, if exists.
+last_date: Last resource load date, if it exists.

 visit_timeout_seconds: Time (in seconds) until a session is inactive and deemed closed.
 Default: 1800.